 - Relevant to your fundraiser.
 Your cover photo needs to represent the reason you are actually fundraising.

-Mightycause Video Tip: Why not enlist help from volunteers to help make a video for your campaign?
+Mightycause Video Tip: Why not enlist help from volunteers to make a video for your campaign?
 Let your volunteers know you’re looking for someone who can help make a video, or put a call out for video help on social media.
-You may have talented videographers or editors already in your midst who can help you create something sleek, professional, and cool that takes your campaign to a new level!
+You may have talented videographers or editors already in your midst who can help you create something sleek, professional, and awesome that takes your campaign to a new level!

 - Attainable.
 If you have a robust email list and tons of social media followers, it may be realistic for you to raise one million dollars for your campaign.
 But if your nonprofit is just getting on its feet or has a modest email list and social media presence, you’ll want to make sure you scale your goal to the size of your donor base.
 If you’re not sure what a reasonable goal is for your campaign, take a look at past campaigns or your nonprofit’s average monthly revenue to get a good handle on what’s feasible for your fundraiser.

-This is a short summary of your fundraiser that will appear beneath your goal.
+This is a short summary of your fundraiser that will appear above your goal.
 When you link to your fundraiser on social media, this summary will also show below your cover photo.
 You have a limit of 100 characters, so you’ll want to keep it short and sweet.

 You may be tempted to get creative here, but since your space is limited, it’s best to stick to the facts.
 In one sentence, why are you fundraising?
+The Description section is the place to elaborate.

 Your fundraiser’s duration isn’t set in stone — you can change it at any time during your campaign.
-So don’t fret too much about this, if your fundraiser is doing well and you want to keep it going, just go back here and change the end date!
+So don’t fret too much about this, if your fundraiser is doing well and you want to keep it going, just head back here and change the end date!

 However, consider your goal and the size of your donor base when setting your end date.
 If your fundraiser goal is $100,000, it’s not realistic for most nonprofits to raise that amount in just one month so you’ll want to be sure to give your nonprofit enough time to meet your goal.